meilisearch/engine-team/issue-templates/roadmap-issue.md

 - [ ] Engine team releases the first RC (release candidate) using the prepared changelogs.
 - [ ] At the beginning of the Pre-release Phase, sync meeting with each manager of the open-source teams about the coming release.
 It’s an opportunity to plan and identify the parts where sync will be needed between the different teams during the Pre-release Phase.
-- [ ] At the beginning of the Pre-release Phase, the PM and engine manager communicate (on Slack and issues) about the RC to encourage people to test them.
+- [ ] At the beginning of the Pre-release Phase, the PM and engine manager communicate (on issues) about the RC to encourage people to test them.
+They also sync with DevRel team for some communication on Discord for the community.
 - [ ] Integrations team updates the SDKs and their integrations according to the new release.
 - [ ] Docs team updates the documentation to reflect the changes of the new release.
 - [ ] According to feedback and bug reports, the engine team modifies the code and fixes bugs as soon as possible.
 Other RCs are released if necessary.